-Nebraska, like other states, sets its own rules for resolving slip and fall accident claims.
-This article covers some key points of Nebraska slip and fall injury law, such as the time limits for filing a claim and what happens if you're found to be partly at fault for your accident.
-The last section touches on Nebraska's special rules for claims involving the government.
+What Nebraska laws could come into play if you make a slip and fall accident claim in the state?
+This article covers the time limits for filing a lawsuit in the state's courts, and explains what happens if you're found to be partly at fault for your accident.
+The last section touches on Nebraska's special procedural rules for slip and fall claims involving the liability of the government.

 Nebraska Slip and Fall Accident: Time Limits

-Each state has a time limit, or "statute of limitations," that requires those filing lawsuits to file within a certain period of time after suffering some type of harm or loss.
-In Nebraska, the time limit is four years.
-If you do not bring your slip and fall case to court within four years of your accident, the court will probably throw it out if you try to file it after that time.
+Each state has a time limit -- set by a law called a "statute of limitations" -- that requires those filing lawsuits to get the case started within a certain period of time after harm was suffered.
+In Nebraska, the time limit for filing a slip and fall lawsuit is four years.
+If you do not bring your case to court within four years of your accident, the court will probably throw it out when you do get around to filing it.

 If You're Partly at Fault in a Nebraska Slip and Fall Accident